google/differential-privacy/README.md

 different, it conceptually uses the same framework as the one described in this paper.

+## Known issues

+Our floating-point implementations are subject to the vulnerabilities described in [Casacuberta et al. "Widespread Underestimation of Sensitivity in Differentially Private Libraries and How to Fix it"](https://arxiv.org/abs/2207.10635) (specifically the rounding, repeated rounding, and re-ordering attacks).
+These vulnerabilities are particularly concerning when an attacker can control some of the contents of a dataset and/or its order.
+Our integer implementations are not subject to the vulnerabilities described in the paper (though note that Java does not have an integer implementation).

 ## Support

 We will continue to publish updates and improvements to the library.
 We are